Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 "Ray J x Princess," he wrote via Instagram earlier this week.
 "My heart has been heavy for the last past week.
 I miss my baby Melody so much it hurts!
 I'm so sorry the world has to watch a young relationship like ours fall down.
 In order to be solid in a relationship you have to keep people out of it and let God work it out.
 But this hasn't been the case.
 I will continue being the best man and father I can be no matter what's on the other side.
 Without respect there is nothing.
 Love took a L this time."

-He also insisted that he loves his family and dedicated his life to his family.
+He also insisted he loves his family and dedicated his life to his family.

 "To insinuate that I would do anything to harm my daughter is just sad, man," he said.